flutter/website/src/content/get-started/fwe/user-input.md

 ### `Switch`
 {% render docs/code-and-image.md,
 image:"fwe/user-input/Switch.gif",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows a Switch widget that is toggled on and off."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A GIF of a Switch widget that is toggled on and off.
+In its off state, it is gray with dark gray borders.
+In its on state, it is red with a light red border." code:"
 ```dart
 bool light = true;